scbowler/aws-setup-guides/FRONT_END_DEPLOYMENT.md

 - On a **Mac OS** or **Linux** computer, open **Terminal**.
 - On a **Windows** computer, open **Git Bash**.

 Use the following `ssh` command to sign in.
-Replace `<your ip address>` with the IP address of your EC2 instance.
+Replace `<your ip address>` with the Elastic IP address of your EC2 instance.
 Replace `path/to/key.pem` with the location of your own SSH key (_e.g._ `~/Desktop/aws-ec2.pem`).

 ```bash
 ssh -i path/to/key.pem ubuntu@<your ip address>
 ```

-> For example, if your SSH key is located on your `Desktop` and is named `aws-ec2.pem`, and your EC2 IP address is 111.222.333.444, then your command would be:<br>
+> For example, if your SSH key is located on your `Desktop` and is named `aws-ec2.pem`, and your EC2 instance's Elastic IP address is 111.222.333.444, then your command would be:<br>
 ```bash
 ssh -i ~/Desktop/aws-ec2.pem ubuntu@111.222.333.444
 ```